b4shnhawx/Linux-files-browser/README.md

 # Linux-files-browser
-This script let you search any file or app in a specified path for Linux systems.
+This script let you search any file or app in a specified path for Linux systems more easily than it is already!!